tesera/pygypsy/README.md

 gyspy prep your_stand_data.csv
 ```

-Run GYPSY on the prepped data from the `pygypsy prep` command:
+Run pygypsy on the prepped data from the `pygypsy prep` command:

 ```
 gyspy simulate your_stand_data.csv.prepped